 Oir

-Located in the south of the Manche department, the Oir is a tributary of the Sélune, a coastal river in Normandy that flows into the Bay of Mont Saint-Michel.
+Located in the south of the Manche department, the Oir River is a tributary of the Sélune, a coastal river in Normandy that flows into the Bay of Mont Saint-Michel.

 Radier